Keogh Lab Publications (last updated November 2024)

 In Press or Published:

 249. Thuo, D, NA McGregor, SD Person, D Scopel, JS Keogh, J Kenny, JL Williams, T Guest, S Swan, S McAllen, L. Joseph.
 2024.
-Megabarcoding clarifies the diet of the elusive and vulnerable Australian tjakura (Great Desert Skink, Liopholis kintorei).
+Metabarcoding clarifies the diet of the elusive and vulnerable Australian tjakura (Great Desert Skink, Liopholis kintorei).
 Fronteirs in Ecology and Evolution 12: 1354138.

 247. Maryan B, Keogh JS, PE Bolton.
 2023.
 Phylogeny and morphology of the Australian snake genus Neelaps Günther, 1863 (Squamata: Elapidae), with resurrection of Narophis Worrell, 1961.
 Australian Journal of Taxonomy 34: 1–25.